tkf/railgun/doc/source/simobj.rst

 .. class:: yourcode.YourSimObject

-   To load your C shared library, please define this class which override :class:`railgun.SimObject`.
+   To load your C shared library, define a class inheriting :class:`railgun.SimObject`.
-   You will need to define four attribute: :attr:`_clibname_`, :attr:`_clibdir_`, :attr:`_cmembers_` and :attr:`_cfuncs_`.
+   You need to define four attribute: :attr:`_clibname_`, :attr:`_clibdir_`, :attr:`_cmembers_` and :attr:`_cfuncs_`.

    .. note::

       In this document, :class:`yourcode.YourSimObject` means the class *you need to define*.
-It is not the class in RailGun.
+This class is not in RailGun.

    Example::